0xSpyro/.github/profile/README.md

 # Embark on the Journey

-With Spyro ETH, we're not just igniting change; we're crafting the future, piece by piece.
+With Spyro, we're not just igniting change; we're crafting the future, piece by piece.
 Together, let's explore the possibilities and make history.
 Make sure to insert the correct links for the ASCII dragon art, your GitHub page, and your Telegram group to ensure interested parties can follow your progress and stay engaged.

 ---